VonHeikemen/devlog/content/tools/simple-neovim-config.md

 require('mini.files').setup({})
 ```

 This is a common convention of lua plugins.
-Sometimes **you have to** call a function called `.setup()` to enable the plugin.
+Sometimes **you have to** execute a function called `.setup()` to enable the plugin.
 Notice I said is a convention, it is not a rule.
-Some plugins execute their setup automatically, without any user intervention.
+Some plugins execute their setup automatically.

 How do we use `mini.files`?